Fraunhofer-AISEC/cmc/README.md

 For demonstration purposes, we provide a docker container for building the tools and a Virtual Machine (VM) with attached software TPM as a demo.

-If you use the docker container, simply make sure docker is installed.
-The docker container bind-mounts the repository root as the current user, i.e all artifacts are built within the same location as without docker.
-If you do not want to use docker, make sure you install all [prerequisites](./doc/setup.md#prerequisites) and simply omit prepending `cmc-docker` before every command.
+If you choose to use the Docker container, simply ensure that Docker is installed.
+The container bind-mounts the repository root and runs as the current user, meaning all artifacts are built in the same location as they would be without Docker.
+If you prefer not to use Docker, make sure all [prerequisites](./doc/setup.md#prerequisites) are installed, and omit the `cmc-docker` prefix from each command.

 Create and launch VM with swTPM, establish server-side attested TLS connection to VM:
 ```sh